 Enabling AAA on Cisco routers and switches were covered a while back in this guide.
 As previously mentioned, I am quite new to Cisco ASAs since my old environment was pure routing and switching.
 Firewalls were handled by IT Security and the firewalls weren’t ASAs.
-Having said all that, I enjoy playing with ASAs whenever I get a chance.
+Having said all of that, I enjoy playing with ASAs whenever I get a chance.
 A couple of days ago, I started teaching myself using the CLI since I’ve always used the ASDM for making changes.
 I occasionally use the CLI, but not heavily since I am still a newbie in using ASAs.
 If you are in the same situation as I am, one of the books that are very helpful for non-full time network security engineer is Cisco ASA for Accidental Administrators: An Illustrated Step-by-Step ASA Learning and Configuration Guide.
 I have no experience with this book so please read through the reviews to make sure it is the one you need.

 As I was teaching myself on how to configure an ASA from scratch using CLI, I decided to play around with AAA since I need to get our production ASAs to communicate to our TACACS+ server anyway.
 After playing around with it and reading the AAA section of Cisco ASA: All-in-One Firewall, IPS, Anti-X, and VPN Adaptive Security Appliance, I came up with a configuration that will be our standard when building ASAs.

 Without further delay, here are the steps to enable AAA on ASA using CLI:

 This command enables the TACACS+ protocol and use the name TACACS+ as the AAA server group.

 ciscoasa (config)# aaa-server TACACS+ protocol tacacs+